KGFCH2/havenly/README.md

 Havenly is a modern, high-fidelity rental marketplace inspired by premium discovery experiences.
 It focuses on rich visuals, smooth interactions, responsive layouts, and contributor-friendly architecture.

-> `ELUSOC 2026 Mode`: This repo is actively maintained for open-source collaboration with a Minecraft-inspired community vibe.
+> `ELUSOC 2026 Official Project`: This repo is officially selected and actively maintained for open-source collaboration.

 ---